Codecademy/docs/content/uiux/concepts/user-story/user-story.md

 Effective user stories use clear terms to outline the who, what, and why of an interaction between a user and a product or system.
 The process begins with identifying an individual user or user group (who).
 Secondly, a specific action the user expects to complete is detailed (what).
 Finally, the desired outcome of the interaction is stated (why).

-“As a student (who), I want to find available books by subject (what), so that I can study in an effective manner (why).”
+"As a student (who), I want to find available books by subject (what), so that I can study in an effective manner (why).”

-“As an online shopper (who), I want to filter items by sale price (what), so that I can save money (why).”
+"As an online shopper (who), I want to filter items by sale price (what), so that I can save money (why).”

-“As a subscriber to an entertainment platform (who), I want to search for shows by genre (what), so that I can watch what excites me (why).”
+"As a subscriber to a movie portal (who), I want to search for shows by genre (what), so that I can watch what excites me (why)."

 ## Benefits of User Stories